phpbb/documentation/development/development/php/layout_guidelines.rst

 +++++++++++++++++

 Use type declarations for arguments, properties and return types.
-The declaration of return types is optional for ``void`` types but prefered for uniformity.
+The declaration of return types is optional for ``void`` types but preferred for uniformity.

 There should be *no* space before the colon and *exactly* one space after the colon for type declarations.